Macsok/Sentiment-Analysis-Application/README.md

 ```sh
 python run.py
 ```
 This will launch the web application, and you can access it through your web browser to start analyzing sentiments from various online sources.

+> [!TIP]
-Visit `localhost:8000/` to see the results.
+> Visit `localhost:8000/` to see the results.